Draft Zero Development

 -

 It's adjacent.
-Traditional book coaching focuses on facilitating the author's thinking through questions.
+Traditional book coaching focuses on guiding the author's thinking through questions.
 Draft Zero Development is more hands-on: I stress-test ideas, identify structural problems, and build frameworks alongside you.
 You still make every decision—but I'm doing more than asking questions.

-Ready to Rebuild?
+Ready to build?